Good Morning Glory Muffins

 Peel the carrots and trim the ends.
 Cut each carrot in half across the width, then cut each piece in half down the length.
 Cut all the pieces in half lengthwise to create long carrot strips.

 Fill a medium saucepan with water and turn the heat up to high.
 Add a pinch of Kosher salt, a 1/4 inch sliver of ginger, and 2 crushed garlic cloves to the water.
 Bring the pot to a boil and add the carrots.
 Cook the carrots for 1-2 minutes after the water returns to a boil.
 Drain the carrots and pick out the garlic cloves and ginger.
 Add the carrots to a mixing bowl.

 Peel and julienne the daikon radish in long thin strips.
 Add the daikon to the carrots and gently toss the carrots and daikon radish with your hands to mix together.
 Before you add the dressing taste it again and make any adjustments.
 Add the dressing, give it a gentle but good stir until the vegetables are evenly coated with the dressing.

 Serve hot, warm or room temperature.

 Good substitutes are: your favorite ground chili powder, harissa paste, Thai chili paste, or sriracha.
 Adjust the amount you add to match the chili's heat.
-Example, if you use sriracha I would begin with 1/2 teaspoon then add more later if needed.
+Example, if you use sriracha I would begin with 1/2 teaspoon then add more if desired. if needed.
 Just like cooking with salt, it is always good to start with less then add more.

 Do not substitute balsamic vinegar for this dressing.
-Good substitutions are: white wine vinegar, sherry vinegar, or apple cider vinegar.
+Good substitutions are white wine vinegar, sherry vinegar, or apple cider vinegar.